 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are typically more costly than phone calls made outside of jail.
+Phone calls made in jail are typically more expensive than phone calls made outside of jail.
 Phone calls are restricted on when and how often you can use the phone, but inmates should keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the rules, your ability to use the phone may be limited or eliminated completely.

 Phone Number: 770-358-5151